 Interview with Dr. Albert Bonfil, Cognitive Behavioral Therapist

 Dr. Albert Bonfil is an accomplished researcher and instructor and author of the blog, Cognitive Behavioral Therapy.
 He has been involved in research on evidence based assessment and treatment of Borderline Personality Disorder and has presented his work at the annual conference of the Western Psychological Association, the Association for Behavioral and Cognitive Therapies, and the Harbor UCLA Scientific Sessions on Mental Health.
+In addition to working as a cognitive behavioral therapist, he is currently on faculty at the University of California, Los Angeles (UCLA) as a Clinical Assistant Professor.

 In this interview, Dr. Bonfil shares his own experience concerning the encounters necessary to advance in the psychology profession.
 His own career serves as a perfect model of one person who, early in life, found a passionate interest and followed his desire for more knowledge in the area of psychology.